sobir-git/Search-Engine/README.md

 # A simple search engine application with Spark

-### Source files
-1. # A simple search engine application with Spark

 ## Source files
 The directory structure is usual.
 Source files reside inside `src\main\scala` directory.
 They are:
 1. **Indexer.scala** - Contains logic of Indexing.